acrylian/featured_image/readme.md

 Future plans:
 -------------
-It is planned to extend and incorporated this function into the official Zenphoto TinyMCE plugin respectively its tinyZenpage plugin.
+It is planned to extend this plugin to allow the selection of any image from any album.